 It looks like many stores have already sold out of the new iPhone 4, just 24 hours after it went on sale.
 According to analysts at Piper Jaffray, around 77% of the iPhone 4 sales have been to customers upgrading from previous models of the iPhone.

-They questions 608 iPhone 4 buyers in San Francisco, and 77% were iPhone owners, 6% BlackBerry owners, and 3% Android owners, and although this is a small sample of iPhone buyers it does give us an indication of who was buying the iPhone 4.
+They questioned 608 iPhone 4 buyers in San Francisco, and 77% were iPhone owners, 6% BlackBerry owners, and 3% Android owners.
+Although this is a small sample of iPhone buyers, it does give us an indication of who was buying the iPhone 4.

-Apple has already sold a massive amount of iPhone’s, with the 2G, 3G, 3GS and many of these customers will probably upgrade to the new iPhone 4 over the next twelve months.
+Apple has already sold a massive amount of iPhones, with the 2G, 3G, and 3GS models, and many of these customers will probably upgrade to the new iPhone 4 over the next twelve months.
+The loyalty of Apple customers is evident from the high percentage of existing iPhone users upgrading to the iPhone 4.
+This trend showcases the strong brand loyalty and satisfaction among Apple users, which is a significant factor in the company’s continued success.

 via Slash Gear